Administrative Staff

 Mollia has been a teaching artist for over 30 years.
 With roots in the theatre and wings in dance and writing, her path has engaged in leading programming with several arts, educational, community organizations and local creative classes.
 Mollia loves sharing moments of alchemy with others whether in a creative coaching session, in written words on the page, playing with swirling watercolors, or on the dance floor.
 She has an MFA in Writing from Pacific University.

-Communications Manager
+Business Development and Communications Manager

 she / her